Geuvadan/KC-Advenced-REACT/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`